EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 where we define $G(M) = Coker(G(f))$.
 It can be verified that $G$ is a functor.
 // TODO ?

 Since $P$ is a projective object, $F$ is exact and preserves cokernels; since $P$ is compact, $F$ preserves direct sums.
 On the other hand, $G$ is right exact and preserves direct sums by construction.
-Hence the composites $F G$ and $G F$ are right exact and preserves direct sums.
+Hence the composites $F G$ and $G F$ are right exact and preserve direct sums.
 Now we check $F G$ and $G F$ are naturally isomorphic to identity functors.

 For $F G : ModR -> ModR$, we have $ F G (R) = F (P) = hom_cA (P, P) = R $